|

 How to analyse unknown Transistors with CAD programs

-write the transistor 2 Port values in a standard S , Y or H block.
+If we want to analyze circuits with transistors, whose data’s are not available in the program , You can write the Data’s of the transistor in a 2-Port Block.
+But one must know, the quadrupole data’s of the transistor.We write the transistor 2 Port values in a standard S , Y or H block.
 This are values from catalogue , where sometimes other names are used.
 Static H Parameters can be read directly from the Data sheet..

-Read bidirectional transistor h parameters directly from the datasheet.
+Read bidirectional transistor h parameters directly from the datas-heet.

-Parameters can be read directly from the Data sheet..
+When the transistor cross frequency is ten times higher than the operating frequency, one can use static H parameters for circuit analysis.
+H Parameters can be read directly from the Data sheet..
 Fig. We find these data from the slope of the curve at the working point.

 Fig. H parameter emitter common circuit in the data sheet.